 “All that matters in life, matters in sport…” - Seb Coe, 2012

-Since the formation of Millfield in 1935, sport has always played a significant role in the development of every pupil that comes to the school.
-Sport provides development challenges like no other learning domain and contributes to a truly holistic development experience for pupils, staff and parents.
+Since the formation of Millfield in 1935, sport has always played a significant role in the development of every student that comes to the school.
+Sport provides development challenges like no other learning domain and contributes to a truly holistic development experience for students, staff and parents.

 The school has sought to provide opportunities to engage everyone through a diverse, challenging, multi-sport experience at all ages across all abilities.
 Whether an aspiring Olympian or for a social and recreational purpose, we recognise the significant mental and physical benefits that come with regular play and competition.
 Equally we recognise the development of fundamental behaviours that emerge by participating and competing in sport, that help young people achieve excellence regardless of where their path may take them beyond Millfield.